cwebber/rwot9-prague/draft-documents/secure-user-interfaces.md

 ## Introduction

-  Interface: a surface regarded as the common boundary of two bodies, spaces, or phases. (dictionary.com https://www.dictionary.com/browse/interface)
+> Interface: a surface regarded as the common boundary of two bodies, spaces, or phases. ([from dictionary.com](https://www.dictionary.com/browse/interface))

 By enabling us humans to interact with our private and shared digital realities, user interfaces occupy a critical position in the information and communication systems our world depends on.
 We imagine the user interface as the surface between two informational realities: the digital space of the machine and its network, as well as the conceptual space of a human’s interior awareness.